GlaivePro/ymnnl/_includes/css.md

 </div>
 </blockquote>

-Of course, it's better to use [details](#details-is-the-spoiler-thing) if you just want to show and hide a block of content right after your label.
+If you just want to show and hide a block of content right after your label you can use [details](#details-is-the-spoiler-thing).

 ### Use the :target selector